Colorado suspect formally charged for LGBTQ club shooting that killed five

 If convicted of first-degree murder, Aldrich faces a mandatory life sentence without the possibility of parole.

 Colorado no longer has a death-penalty statute.
-However, Aldrich could face a death sentence in federal court if prosecutors decide to charge him with crimes under the U.S. code, which still has capital punishment on its books for certain crimes.
+However, Aldrich could face a death sentence in federal court if prosecutors decide to bring charges under the U.S. code, which still has capital punishment on its books for certain crimes.

-Lawyers assigned to represent Aldrich from the Colorado public defender's office have said in court filings that their client identifies his gender as nonbinary and prefers "they" and "them" pronouns.
+Lawyers assigned to represent Aldrich from the Colorado public defender's office have said in court filings that their client identifies as nonbinary and prefers "they" and "them" pronouns.

 Aldrich was previously arrested in June 2021 in Colorado Springs after the suspect had threatened to detonate a bomb and harm their mother with multiple weapons, according to a news release from the El Paso County Sheriff's Office.